rveen/golib/csv/readme.md

 map returned contains the items in the first file augmented with fields from the rest of the files.

-The 'type' field can contain more than one name, form example "type1 type2".
+The 'type' field can contain more than one name, for example "type1 type2".
 Spaces should be used as separators.
 Names should not contain spaces.